Quechua Benefit 1996-Present

 Quechua Benefit begins leading alpaca breed improvement programs in the Peruvian highlands, supplying fiber testing equipment, genetic improvement education, and marketing support.

-Construction begins on a new four-room schoolhouse, chapel, casita for 12 more children, a central plaza, and administrative offices.
+2015: Construction begins on a new four-room schoolhouse, chapel, casita for 12 additional kids, a central plaza, and administrative offices.

-Casa Chapi goes green and becomes self-sufficient, installing a solar energy system and retiring the gas-operated generator permanently.
+Casa Chapi GOES GREEN and installs a solar panels, retiring the gas-operated generators permanently.

-Quechua Benefit establishes the Allyima brand to market hand-spinning yarn in the USA and begins importing artesian products made by highland women in alpaca breeding communities.
-The goal of the Alliyma project is to make Quechua Benefit financially sustainable and provide jobs and training to women in the highlands.
+Quechua Benefit establishes Alliyma, a brand to market handspun yarn and importing artesian products made by locals in the highlands.
+The goal of Alliyma is to make Quechua Benefit financially sustainable and provide jobs and job skills training to women in the highlands.

-The Quechua Benefit medical team initiates it first ever preventative medicine campaign that attends to 6,000 people in seven towns and ten schools.
-This program delivers parasite medicine, anemia treatment, dental exams, dental fluoride treatments, eye exams, and eyeglasses.
+The Quechua Benefit medical team initiates it first ever preventative medicine campaign that attends to 6,000 people in 7 towns and 10 schools.
+The primary focus of this program is to administer parasite medicine, anemia treatment, dental exams and fluoride treatments, and eye exams.

-Our first exchange student from Casa Chapi travels to the USA to finish her secondary education.
+Our first exchange student from Casa Chapi, Xeina Ccallo, travels to the USA to finish her secondary education.

 2017: The Board of Directors pledges to pay all overhead expenses so 100% of donations fund programs in Peru.